 If you experience back pain for more than just a few days, consult your chiropractor for an assessment.
 A careful evaluation from your healthcare provider will help determine if you suffer from mechanical back pain.
 Using as many descriptions as possible about your back pain symptoms will help in the management of your case.

 Most cases of low back pain do not require urgent attention but seek immediate care if you experience any of the following: fever, losing weight without trying, weakness in your feet or leg causing you to stumble, or loss of bowel or bladder control.
+Since 1985, our clinic has been helping people in the North York community and Greater Toronto Area manage their back pain so they can return to the activities that are important to them.

 What Causes Back Pain?